 The purpose of herniated disc surgery is to ease pressure on the nerve, thereby alleviating pain and other symptoms.

-A doctor may use one of the following three techniques to alleviate pressure on the nerve:
+A doctor may use one of the following

 - Open discectomy: The surgeon performs open surgery to remove the herniated section of the disc.